Neale Silva scholarship for Chilean studentsHistory

 Madison, WI 53706

-The Neale Silva Scholarship Selection Committee shall consist of the Associate Deans responsible for international programs in Engineering and CALS, or their designated representative.
+The Neale Silva Scholarship Selection Committee is comprised of representatives from the College of Engineering and the College of Agriculture and Life Sciences.
 Additional members may be invited to participate as needed to evaluate the applicants and their proposed programs.

 The selection committee shall consider the following criteria in making awards: